guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 ### Without Reward model

 Our mothod removes the reward model of InstructGPT [4].
 Because we think the most important thing is the train-dataset and its quality.
+We use the self-predict and re-label method [3] to improve the data quality.

 ## 4. Related Works